lccortez/oracle-learning-library/oracle-integration-library/core-competencies/insight/getting-started/introduction-to-oracle-insight/introduction-oracle-insight.md

 * Associate model to a business process by mapping model milestone(s) to the business process implementation.
 * Drag and Drop key business milestones to coordinate activities in context of SLAs
 * Activate the model to view and analyze business processes in real time using dashboard.
-* Create a  pre-configured or custom dashboard to track metrics, ratios and trends
+* Create a  pre-configured or custom dashboards to track metrics, ratios and trends
 * Understand Insight Roles and Personas

 ### Workshop Agenda